Filmage: Critical response

 Filmage has received mostly positive reviews from critics.
-Rotten Tomatoes gives the film a "Certified Fresh" rating of 100%, based on 5 reviews from critics, with an average rating of 7/10.
-Dennis Harvey of Variety said "As younger musicians here attest, many a better-known act might well never have existed without these pioneering units’ influence, and Matt Riggle and Deedle LaCour’s documentary captures their enduring appeal [...]
-There’s plenty of archival interview and concert footage here, in addition to that shot by the directing duo, edited together into a package as tight and ingratiating as the music itself — of which there is, naturally, a ton soundtracked."
+Rotten Tomatoes gives the film a rating of 100%, based on five reviews from critics, with an average rating of 7/10.
+Dennis Harvey of Variety said "As younger musicians here attest, many a better-known act might well never have existed without these pioneering units' influence, and Matt Riggle and Deedle LaCour's documentary captures their enduring appeal [...]
+There's plenty of archival interview and concert footage here, in addition to that shot by the directing duo, edited together into a package as tight and ingratiating as the music itself — of which there is, naturally, a ton soundtracked."
 Robert Abele of the Los Angeles Times called it "exhilarating and curiously moving" and said that "[it] is, at its throbbing heart, the band saga as creatively prolific identity crisis [...]
 Though the breathless tale and full-throttle tunes give Filmage plenty of rollicking energy, it's the through-line of genuine soulfulness and tireless artistic commitment that sets it apart."

 Chris Packham of LA Weekly remarked "Bill Stevenson was the founding member and the nucleus of every incarnation, the band's charismatic constant, and the film is ultimately his story.
 He's as energetic and emotional in the interview segments as he is in archival performance footage.
 The directors link the decades and the lineups with channel-switching montages and band flyers with constantly changing rosters."
 Corey Hague of ABC Melbourne said that Filmage "has a ready built narrative that jumps around accordingly.
 It has to be said that it's not always easy to keep up with who's who, but thankfully it doesn't really matter — this is a well made documentary about the power of music and the people who make it."